 So far, it seems that WP Engine and Flywheel are priced very similarly.
 With an exception of Flywheel’s cheapest plan, making the provider significantly more affordable.
 Also, Flywheel does not increase its renewal rates, which is a bit of an easter egg in the hosting world.

-However, WP Engine offers a better money-back guarantee of 60 days.
-Whereas, Flywheel only gives you 30 days to cancel your subscription and get your money back.
+Now, in terms of a money-back guarantee, both providers offer 60 days to make up your mind.
 Additionally, Flywheel also lets you cancel monthly subscriptions within 72 hours of purchasing them.
 WP Engine, meanwhile, appears to completely omit this information.

 Overall, while WP Engine and Flywheel share many similarities, Flywheel comes out slightly ahead in this round of Flywheel vs WPEngine.
 Not only does Flywheel have a cheaper entry-plan, but it offers better value for money, too.